rickkosse/Flask-app-for-translation-Dutch-to-Gronings/README.md

 # Flask-app-for-translation-Dutch-to-Gronings
-An flask environment for the translation app Dutch-Gronings build on the Keras-nmt of [Álvaro Peris](https://github.com/lvapeab/nmt-keras)
+An flask environment for the translation app Dutch-Gronings build on the Keras-nmt system of [Álvaro Peris](https://github.com/lvapeab/nmt-keras)

 ## Install